Imitation (TV series): Commercial performance

 With 0.8% ratings, Imitation recorded lowest ratings for KBS2's drama, tied with 2020 drama Welcome, and second lowest overall for free TV behind MBC's Dae Jang Geum Is Watching with 0.7% in 2018.
 On the 6th episode Imitation recorded 0.4% ratings, the lowest of all time.

-The drama however, was well-received among the interational audiance.
+The drama however, was well-received among the international audience.
 It received a rating of 9,5% on its online streaming service Rakuten Viki ranked among the most popular dramas on the platform during its two-month run.